Sales prospecting is changing so fast that five years down the line, it might look entirely different than how it looks today.

 Generally, a part of your own video will be used as a thumbnail on most social media websites.
 But, you can and should definitely make a customized thumbnail edited to attract the prospects.

-Another crucial part of creating videos for prospects is adding CTAs throughout your video.
+Another crucial part of creating videos for prospects is adding CTAs to your video.
 We just cannot stress this enough.

 The entire objective of making videos for prospects is to make them buy your product.